Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Abstract

 \section{Abstract}

 We evaluate combinatorially certain connection coefficients of the symmetric group that count the number of factorizations of a long cycle as a product of three permutations.
 Such factorizations admit an important topological interpretation in terms of unicellular constellations on orientable surfaces.
-Bijective computations of these coefficients are so far limited to very special cases.
-Thanks to a new bijection that refines the work of Schaeffer and Vassilieva in \cite{SV} and \cite{SV2}, we give an explicit closed form evaluation of the generating series for these coefficients.
+Algebraic computation of these coefficients was first done by Jackson using irreducible characters of the symmetric group.
+However, bijective computations of these coefficients are so far limited to very special cases.
+Thanks to a new bijection that refines the work of Schaeffer and Vassilieva in \cite{SV} and Vassilieva in \cite{V}, we give an explicit closed form evaluation of the generating series for these coefficients.
 The main ingredient in the bijection is a modified oriented tricolored tree tractable to enumerate.
 Finally, reducing this bijection to factorizations of a long cycle into two permutations, we get the analogue formula for the corresponding generating series.